joakim/kay/ideas.md

 # Ideas

-Not my ideas, but ideas nonetheless.
+Not all ideas are my own, obviously.

 ### Trees